jenkinsci/git-changelog-plugin/README.md

 ./run.sh
 ```

-The functionality is implemented in [git-changelog](https://github.com/paulwellnerbou/git-changelog) and [git-changelog-lib](https://github.com/tomasbjerre/git-changelog-lib).
+The functionality is implemented in [git-changelog-lib](https://github.com/tomasbjerre/git-changelog-lib).
 Pull requests are welcome!